-You've probably seen it portrayed numerous times in film, fiction, or television: a mobster makes his way into a local family-run store and tells the elderly owners that they need to pay him “protection” money so he can defend them from the neighborhood thugs, or even from his own actions.
-It's a common enough scene, but also one that is based in reality and punished under the law.
-Attempting to force someone to pay you by making threats is known as extortion, and it's a crime punished in all states, as well as under federal law.
+You've probably seen it portrayed numerous times in film or television: a mobster makes his way into a local family-run store and tells the elderly owners that they need to pay him “protection” money so he can defend them from the neighborhood thugs, or even from his own actions.
+This common plot device is based on a real life crime.
+Attempting to force someone to pay you by making threats is known as extortion, and it is punished in all states, as well as under federal law.

 The crime of extortion traditionally covered only actions by public or government officials, though today the crime applies to actions by private citizens as well.
 (In some states, extortion applies to acts by public officials, while blackmail applies to acts by private citizens, even though the same type of activities are involved.)
-Extortion occurs when someone attempts to obtain money or property by threatening to commit violence, accuse the victim of a crime, or reveal the victim's damaging or private information.
+Extortion occurs when someone attempts to obtain money or property by threatening to commit violence, accuse the victim of a crime, or reveal private or damaging information about the victim.

 - Threats.
 Extortion is based upon some type of threat.
 The person making the threat must state an intention to commit an injury or harmful action against the victim.
+For example, under California’s law, a person can commit extortion by threatening to injure the victim or another person, accuse the victim of a crime or of some other disgraceful conduct, expose a secret, or report a person to immigration.
+(Cal.
+Pen.
+Code, § 519.)
 A person can make the threat verbally, in writing, or even through non-verbal gestures or other communications.
 In some states, merely making a threat is enough to qualify as a crime.

 - Intent.
 A person commits extortion when making a threat with the specific intention of forcing someone else to provide money, property, or something of value.
-However, intent is not based on the accused's statements, but rather upon the objective circumstances and facts surrounding the threat.
-In other words, a prosecutor can prove the accused intended to deprive the victim of property without having to actually show what was going on in the accused's head.
+However, intent is not based on the defendant's statements alone, but rather upon the circumstances and facts surrounding the threat.
+In other words, a prosecutor can prove the accused intended to deprive the victim of property without having to actually show what was going on in the defendant's head.

 - Fear.
 When someone makes a threat or attempts extortion, the threat itself must be able to cause fear in the victim.
 The fear can be based on almost anything, such as the fear of violence, economic loss, social stigma, deportation, or anything else that might cause the victim to act or hand over property.
 However, it isn't necessary that the victim actually experiences fear, but only that the accused intended to cause fear.
 Also, a person who experiences fear doesn't necessarily make the accused guilty of extortion, as the accused must have intended to cause the fear in an attempt to gain property.